eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-single.md

 Determine the following for your cloud deployment:

-* {namespace}: The `cwctl` command creates the namespace if it does not yet exist.
+- {namespace}: The `cwctl` command creates the namespace if it does not yet exist.
-* {kdevuser} & {kdevpass}: A developer username and password that will be granted access to this deployment of Codewind.
+- {kdevuser} & {kdevpass}: A developer username and password that will be granted access to this deployment of Codewind.
 The `cwctl` command creates the user and adds it to the realm if it does not exist.
-* {ingress}: The ingress domain for your cloud environment.
+- {ingress}: The ingress domain for your cloud environment.

-A complete command might look something like this:
+To install Codewind, enter the following example command:

 ```
 ./cwctl --insecure install remote \